googlemaps-samples/android-samples/WearOS/README.md

 Alternatively use the "gradlew build" command to build the project directly.

+See the [Get an API key](https://developers.google.com/maps/documentation/android-sdk/get-api-key) guide to get an API key.

 Open the `secrets.properties` file in your top-level directory, and then add the following code.
 Replace YOUR_API_KEY with your API key.
 Store your key in this file because secrets.properties is excluded from being checked into a version control system.
 If the `secrets.properties` file does not exist, create it in the same folder as the `local.properties` file.